MP Estate Planning UK

 Submitting the declaration and what to save for your records

-“Check names, NI numbers and dates twice before you click submit.”
+“Check names, National Insurance numbers and dates twice before you click submit.
+Small mistakes cause disproportionate delays.”

 After registration: claiming the trust and using your URN or UTR

-Once the register shows the arrangement as recorded, claiming it ties the lead trustee to future correspondence and control.
+Once the TRS shows the trust as registered, claiming it ties the lead trustee to future HMRC correspondence and gives you control over the trust’s online record.

 Who can claim the record